jasmineMonquieLewis/Linguistik-Written-Works-Of-Artz/certifications/scrum-fundamentals-certification/study-notes/part-i-intoduction/scrum-fundamentals-certification-part-i-intoduction.md

 # Conclusion
-I highly recommend anyone interested in learning the process of software development or project management to take SCRUMstudy's Scum Fundamentals Certification (SFC) exam.
+I highly recommend anyone interested in learning the process of software development or project management to take SCRUMstudy's Scrum Fundamentals Certification (SFC) exam.
 In this section,
 ***Scrum Fundamentals Certification (SFC) | Notes - Part I:  Introduction***, I provided a synopsis of the examination, an overview of scrum, its benefits, and impediments.

 <br/>